aarafat27/IG3D/README.md

 ## Conclusion

 These IG3D labs show a broad view of computer graphics, from static rendering to dynamic simulation.
-Each lab focuses on a different aspect of 3D work, and together they form a portfolio of modeling, rendering, reconstruction, and simulation tasks.
+Each lab focuses on a different aspect of 3D work and together they form a portfolio of modeling, rendering, reconstruction and simulation tasks.
 This collection reflects both creative and technical progress during the course.
-It includes image synthesis, object design, environment creation, medical visualization, rigid motion, and fluid behavior, which together represent the main practical themes of IG3D. g IG3D_README.md…]()
+It includes image synthesis, object design, environment creation, medical visualization, rigid motion and fluid behavior, which together represent the main practical themes of IG3D.